mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-14-our-noise-footprint.md

 I propose the concept of noise footprint.
 Similar to carbon footprint, but for noise.
 How much noise do you make in a day?
 A metric which could be applied to individuals, organizations and societies.
 Create a world index! 😄

 BTW - noise, distractions and interruptions are all different things (but often correlated).
 More on that in a future post.

+What are your thoughts on noise levels in offices?
+Any interesting stories or anecdotes?
+Please leave a comment below.